Call for submissions - Children's Books

 Picture books: Age 3–8 Years

 Children in this stage are entering the emergent reader and early reader stages.
-Their attention spans are longer and they will engage for a little longer.
+Their attention spans are a little longer.

 Illustrations dominate the text or the illustrations share the role of telling the story.
 It is not uncommon for every single page of a picture book to be illustrated.